Seven Top Trends Shaping Student Housing Options

 Trend #7: Eco-Friendly

 Similarly, today’s students have been hearing about sustainability and climate change all their lives, and many have a strong commitment to addressing the problem.
-Such students are likely to value such features as low-flow toilets showerheads, LED lighting, green roofs, other green design elements, and even outdoor classrooms, and modern student housing is moving to provide them.
-In effect, these new developments function as sustainability learning center.
+Such students are likely to value such features as low-flow toilets shower heads, LED lighting, green roofs, other green design elements, and even outdoor classrooms, and modern student housing is moving to provide them.
+In effect, these new developments function as a sustainability learning center.